DanaFineTLV/renovate/readme.md

 ### Run Renovate CLI

 There are several ways to run the Renovate CLI directly.
-See docs: [Running Renovate](https://docs.renovatebot.com/getting-started/running/) for all options.<br>
+See docs: [Running Renovate](https://docs.renovatebot.com/getting-started/running/) for all options.

 **Targets: all platforms**

 # Docs